ebelnikola/GILT_TNR_R/Readme.md

 Notebooks:

 `Newton_method_paper_results_reproduction.ipynb` - reproduces some of the results from [Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group](https://arxiv.org/abs/2408.10312).

+`Lattice_Dilatation_Operator_paper_results_reproduction.ipynb` - reproduces some of the results from [Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group]().

 ## Scripts